ldastey-dev/ai-cerberus/README.md

 ## Features

 - **Simple**: Simple services designed to abstract the complexity of complex LLM technologies.
-- **Secure your input**: Scans input payloads through a series of complex scanners returning a risk rating against the following criteria so you can decide how best to proceed
+- **Secure your input**: Scans input payloads through a series of complex scanners returning a risk rating against the following criteria so you can decide how best to proceed.
+Scanner included are:
-  - Anonymity: Is there PII or other sensitive information in the payload (e.g banking details) [Anonymisation Scanner](https://llm-guard.com/input_scanners/anonymize/)
+  - Anonymity: Is there PII or other sensitive information in the payload (e.g banking details).
+[Anonymisation Scanner](https://llm-guard.com/input_scanners/anonymize/)
-  - Toxicity: Are there signs of toxic language in the payload [Toxicity Scanner](https://llm-guard.com/input_scanners/toxicity/)
+  - Toxicity: Are there signs of toxic language in the payload.
+[Toxicity Scanner](https://llm-guard.com/input_scanners/toxicity/)
-  - Token overload: Is the payload beyond the acceptable token threshold (approx. 4 characters per token) which can lead to a DOS attack on the AI service [Token Limit](https://llm-guard.com/input_scanners/token_limit/)
+  - Token overload: Is the payload beyond the acceptable token threshold (approx. 4 characters per token) which can lead to a DOS attack on the AI service.
+[Token Limit](https://llm-guard.com/input_scanners/token_limit/)
-  - Prompt Injection: Is there attempted prompt injection in the payload [Prompt Injection Scanner](https://llm-guard.com/input_scanners/prompt_injection/)
+  - Prompt Injection: Is there attempted prompt injection in the payload.
+[Prompt Injection Scanner](https://llm-guard.com/input_scanners/prompt_injection/)
   - Gibberish: Is the input nonsensical.
 [Gibberish Scanner](https://llm-guard.com/input_scanners/gibberish/)

 ## Installation